The center of the BMW algebras and an Okounkov-Vershik like approach

 as $B_n(q,t)$ representations, where $B_n(q,t)A$ is the left ideal generated by $A$.
 Hence, we can state \begin{thm} Let $\lambda\in \Lambda_n, \; T^{d}(\lambda)$ be the drunk path to $\lambda$ and $\mu$ be the partition corresponding to the $n-1$ step in the path $T^{d}(\lambda)$.
 If $e_{\mu,n-1}$ is the primitive idempotent corresponding to $L(\mu)$ with respect to $T^{d}(\mu)$, then

-is the primitive idempotent corresponding to the simple $L(\lambda)$ with respect to $T^d(\lambda)$. \end{thm} Together with the initial information $e_{\emptyset,0}=1$, the above statement gives a description of a complete set of primitive idempotents in $B_n(q,t)$, in terms of the JM elements.
+is the primitive idempotent corresponding to the simple $L(\lambda)$ with respect to $T^d(\lambda)$. \end{thm} Setting $e_{\emptyset,0}=1$, the above statement gives a description of a complete set of primitive idempotents in $B_n(q,t)$, in terms of the JM elements in the generic case.